What do you do? I can't decide what is right for you in such a case, but I will offer some thoughts on the matter for you to consider.

 I'll start by saying that I think the situation I have described, difficult as it is, tends to be far easier than a similar scenario involving one's family.
 After all, most people will have many more intimate partners during the course of their lives than they will have families.
+I realize this is not a pleasant notion because you'd prefer to maintain this relationship.

 The central question I would want to ask myself in such a predicament is as follows: